Are deadlines creeping up on you? Spondoo is here to ensure you keep on top of things and take control again.

 Odd you might think, but records show since 1752, 5th April has remained the final day of the tax year.
 For most accounting schemes, you will need to prepare your bookkeeping records to this date, assuming you have not chosen to use a different accounting year-end.

-If you have chosen not to prepare your accounts to 5 April, please discuss ‘Basis Periods’ with your Spondoo Accountant.
+If you have chosen not to prepare your accounts by 5 April, please discuss ‘Basis Periods’ with your Spondoo Accountant.

 The very first day of the fiscal year!
 We have listed some of the main reasons this date is important to you: